Causality and the Modeling of the Measurement Process in Quantum Theory: A-Causal Quantum Jumps and the End of Representation

-A new hope to recover physical representation was born with Schr\"{o}dinger's wave mechanics, but it was soon clear, especially after Born's interpretation of the quantum wave function in terms of a probability density, that the quantum jumps were here to stay.
-Schr\"{o}dinger is then quoted to have said: ``Had I known that we were not going to get rid of this damned quantum jumping, I never would have involved myself in this business!''
-Indeed, he had understood very clearly the fact that the acceptance of causal indetermination seemed to preclude the possibility of a visualizable representation of the theory.
-In this respect QM introduced a strong debate between those who wanted to continue having, in different ways, physics as a description of the world ---such as Einstein, Schr\"{o}dinger, de Broglie and Pauli--- and those who, for very different reasons ---such as Bohr, Born and Dirac\footnote{Heisenberg might be regarded as a highly pragmatic character who shifted from an epistemological position close to that of Bohr to some kind of Platonic realism about mathematical symmetries and structures.}--- did not mind loosing the ideal of representation, provided the theory did the job of predicting, at least probabilistically, the measurement outcomes of a given experimental arrangement.
-The first stance had their attempts proposed, firstly, by Louis de Broglie in 1924 with his pilot wave theory, and secondly by Schr\"{o}dinger, at the beginning of 1927, when he put forward his wave mechanics ---both attempts supported by Einstein.
-But indeed, both proposals had very clear and difficult problems to overcome and match a descriptive coherent interpretation of phenomena.
+QM introduced a debate between those who wanted to continue having, in different ways, physics as a description of the world ---such as Einstein, Schr\"{o}dinger, de Broglie and Pauli--- and those who, for very different reasons ---such as Bohr, Born and Dirac\footnote{Heisenberg might be regarded as a highly pragmatic character who shifted from an epistemological position close to that of Bohr to some kind of Platonic realism about mathematical symmetries and structures.}--- did not mind losing the ideal of representation, provided the theory did the job of predicting, at least probabilistically, the measurement outcomes of a given classical experimental arrangement.
+The first stance had their attempts proposed, firstly, by Louis de Broglie in 1924 with his pilot wave theory, and secondly by Schr\"{o}dinger, at the beginning of 1927, when he put forward his wave mechanics.
+Both attempts were supported by Einstein.
+Anyhow, both of them had very difficult problems to overcome and match a descriptive coherent interpretation of phenomena.
 The second stance had stood on the critic put forward by Ernst Mach to the use of dogmatic metaphysical concepts ---e.g., Newtonian absolute space and time.
 Instead, Mach had called for a recovery of a sensualistic science based on observability alone.
-Certainly, the idea that observable magnitudes had to be considered in the formalism of the theory, was the key Heisenberg had used to arrive to his matrix mechanics ---later on developed by Max Born, Pascual Jordan and himself in 1926.
-Matrix mechanics seemed to be non-visualizable and abstract for the physicists of the time, accustomed to work with differential equations \cite{QTen}.
+Certainly, the idea that observable magnitudes had to be defined by the theory itself ---rather than consider them as self evident givens---, was the guide that Heisenberg had used in order to arrive to his matrix mechanics ---later on developed by Max Born, Pascual Jordan and himself in 1926.
+But matrix mechanics was too abstract for the physicists of the time, accustomed to work with differential equations and visualizable models \cite{QTen}.
 Born ---a mathematician himself--- was happy to have found a closed consistent mathematical formalism, that was enough for him.
-But it was not enough for Einstein whose research was based on a visualizable theory.
-At the end of 1927 Niels Bohr had come up with an explanation of his own using the notion of complementarity, which focused in fulfilling the consistency requirements of the quantum formalism to apply the well known classical descriptions in terms of waves and particles \cite{BokulichBokulich}.
-According to Bohr \cite[p.
-7]{WZ}: ``[...] the unambiguous interpretation of any measurement must be essentially framed in terms of classical physical theories, and we may say that in this sense the language of Newton and Maxwell will remain the language of physicists for all time.''
-Bohr had found a new {\it a priori}: classical language ---which would serve to secure intersubjectivity.
-But, in order to close the circle, no ``new language'' was allowed from now on to enter the scene: ``it would be a misconception to believe that the difficulties of the atomic theory may be evaded by eventually replacing the concepts of classical physics by new conceptual forms.'' \cite[p.
-7]{WZ} Heisenberg's uncertainty relations ---understood epistemically by Bohr \cite{HilgevoordUffink01}--- would then secure the knowledge provided by the more general principle of complementarity.
-Bohr had regained objectivity by watching quantum theory from a distance, standing on the well known heights of classical language.
-However, the position of Bohr presented a very unclear relation between the classical world and the quantum formalism, which, according to Bohr, did not seem to have a place in the classical conception of the world, but nevertheless, talked about it in terms of measurement outcomes.
+But it was not enough for Einstein whose research as a physicist was based on a theory that would be able to represent physical reality.
+At the end of 1927 Niels Bohr had come up with an explanation of his own, based on his notion of complementarity, which focused in fulfilling the consistency requirements of the quantum formalism in order to apply to the well known classical descriptions in terms of `waves' and `particles' \cite{BokulichBokulich}.